 Drottningholm Palace is the primary residence of the Swedish royal family, but the the grounds and state rooms are open to the public even when the king & queen are in residence.

 The palace was constructed in the late 17th century to replace an earlier structure that burned.
 During most of the 19th century it was disused.
-In the early 20th century it was restored to its 18th century appearance, albeit with modern conveniences such as electricity, water and sewage.
+In the early 20th century the government restored it to its 18th century appearance, albeit with modern conveniences such as electricity and indoor plumbing..

 The English garden dates from the late 18th century.

-The formal Baroque garden was laid out in the 17th century by the architects of the palace.
+The architects of the palace laid out the formal Baroque garden in the 17th century.
 It fell into neglect, but was restored in the mid-20th century.
 Most of this garden had restricted access.
-I enjoyed watching a groundskeeper work on raking the pathways "just so" without having to worry about a horde of tourists trampling his handiwork.
+A groundskeeper was raking the pathways "just so" without having to worry about a horde of tourists trampling his handiwork.

 By this time I had become fascinated with the lion images.

-The palace's grand staircase was highly ornamental.
-All of the "marble," however, was painted wood.
+The palace's grand staircase is painted wood.
 The Swedes have a tradition of frugality so we saw many instances of creative opulence using materials such as wood and papier-mâché.
-In fact the man-made result was more highly prized.
+The man-made result is highly prized.
 Anybody with enough money can import marble -- artistic skill is needed to produce a convincing replacement.

 The statue in the niche is Queen Christina depicted as the goddess Minerva.
 Her nickname was "Minerva of the North."
-We saw a number of depictions of her.
 We first became interested in this remarkable woman when we saw Greta Garbo in the movie Queen Christina.
 Although the movie is not factual, it does capture some of her spirit.
 In this case fact is more vivid than fiction.

 The palace library.

-The primary attraction for us here was the palace theatre.
-The current building dates from the mid-18th century.
+A primary attraction is the palace theatre.
+The building dates from the mid-18th century.
 Many innovative cost-saving techniques were used in its construction.
 The theatre fell into disuse at the end of the 18th century so its workings were never "improved."
-It is now one of the few complete Baroque theatres with original stage machinery.
-The machinery is still used.
+It is now one of the few complete Baroque theatres with original stage machinery -- still in use.

 The theatre maintains an active performance schedule and tickets may be purchased at the gift shop.